 You’re sending emails, but your subscribers aren’t opening them.
 Sound familiar?
 You’re not alone.

-According to MailChimp, the baseline open and click-through rates for “professional services” (HVAC companies) are 20.89% and 2.47%, respectively.
+According to MailChimp, the baseline open and click-through rates for “professional services” (home services companies) are 21.94% and 2.55%, respectively.

 Want those numbers to go up?

 The emails we create for clients often have open rates of 23–27% and click-through rates of 3–5%.
 Some CTRs get as high as 12%!

 In this article, we’ll show you how to:

 - Improve click-through rates by creating relevant, goal-driven content that educates (not sells).